EuroPython/ep-config/README.md

 How to run this Ansible playbook
 --------------------------------

+1. Create a `vault-pass.txt` file with the provision password.
-Install Ansible and other dependencies with:
+2. Install Ansible and other dependencies with:

 ```bash
 pip install -r requirements.txt